 - The flu shot is recommended for all pregnant women and can be given safely in any trimester.
 This means if you find out you’re pregnant in March, toward the end of the flu season, you should still get the shot.
 I spent eight years as an editor/writer at the American College of Obstetricians and Gynecologists, where I learned that pregnant women are particularly vulnerable to the flu, which can also harm their babies.
 Plus, if a pregnant woman gets the shot, it offers some protection to her baby, which is important because babies younger than 6 months old cannot get the flu shot.

-- For people 65 and older, the Fluzone High-Dose shot might be a better option, offering more protection; older people are often more vulnerable to the dangers of the flu.
+- The Fluzone High-Dose might offer more protection for people 65 and older; older people are often more vulnerable to the dangers of the flu.

 You can’t get the flu from the flu shot

 I’ll end with addressing my biggest pet peeve: those who claim they got the flu from the flu shot.
 This is scientifically impossible.
 The flu shot is made with a dead virus and cannot give you the flu.
 Now, you might get the shot and have a sore arm or a slight fever.
 And, there is also a small risk of a vaccine reaction.

 It can take up to two weeks for the flu shot to take effect, and no vaccine is 100 percent effective, so you may still get the flu (perhaps a milder case)—but you didn’t get the flu from the vaccine.
 You might also catch a winter cold or another virus; the vaccine doesn’t protect against that.

 By getting a flu vaccine every year, you aren’t only protecting your paycheck, you’re protecting your relatives, your neighbors and your community, too.
 No vaccine is perfect, so the more people who get the vaccine, the more protection it offers the general population.
 This is called herd immunity or community immunity.